State Spotlight - New Mexico

 Fax: (505) 476-7810

 The New Mexico Child Fatality Review (NMCFR) is comprised of four panels or teams.
-These include child abuse and neglect; suicide; transportation; and other injuries plus SIDS.
+These include child abuse and neglect; suicide; transportation; and other injuries plus SUIDS.
 Each panel is made up of volunteers who meet monthly to review cases and discuss strategies for preventing deaths.
 From these reviews, recommendations for prevention are made.
 Legislation requires the team to look at ways to reduce future deaths by identification of risk factors, determine risk reduction and/or system failures and identify such information to policy makers, providers, communities and the public.

 NMCFR is using the Child Death Review Case Reporting System in conjunction with the web-based database developed by the National Center for Child Death Review.